programeh/Python-Postgres-Primary-Secondary/README.md

 I am doing a physical replication between primary and secondary which means there is one to one mapping in the bytes getting copied between them.

 > **Note:** by adding a lot of replicas we introduce overhead on network and cpu of primary , so it is a best practice to keep replicas below 5 for optimal performance
+> **Note:** please use python version greater than 3.8 on client machines as ansible core gives error for python version lower than this.
+For this purpose I used amazon linux 2023 ami which has latest version of python preinstalled.

 ### why I choose docker?
 * As I was facing issues with getting older versions of postgres , by using this approach I ensured that we can upgrade or down grade postgres to any version I want.